mmlacak/crochess/docs/source/libcc/ccpath.rst

         This is non-cached, stored data of :c:member:`CcPlyContext.act_desc` as move, its plies progresses.

+    .. c:member:: bool visited

+        Housekeeping flag, to help ensure each node in a tree is visited (and corresponding path emitted) only once.

     .. c:member:: struct CcPathNode * fork

         Link to forking paths.